kerneltlv/kernel-hacking/README.md

 # KernelTLV Linux Hacking Environment

 ## Purpose
-This project includes an environment for building a Linux kernel and kernel modules and running them.
-The environment is created in a virtual machine using a Debian-based Linux distribution.
+This project is a way to bring up a Linux kernel development environment quickly and easily, without using tools like QEMU or building a toolchain and cross-compiling.
+This is done by building a kernel from the Debian-supplied package and using it with the Debian distribution.

+The project also includes **khack**, a utility for taking some guesswork out of the process of hacking on the kernel as well as serving as a guide for newcomers, as an alternative for reading a lot of material online and attempting to learn by trial and error.

 ## Requirements
 1. [Vagrant](https://www.vagrantup.com/)
 1. [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-1. The vagrant-vbguest plugin (`vagrant plugin install vagrant-vbguest`).
+1. The vagrant-vbguest plugin (Run `vagrant plugin install vagrant-vbguest`).
 1. ~15GB of free space.

 ## Usage
-Run `vagrant up` where you cloned the repo (where `Vagrantfile` is) to create a shiny new VM with everything you need in it.
+Run `vagrant up` where you cloned the repo (where `Vagrantfile` is) to create a shiny new VM with everything you need.

-This will take a while, but at the end your home directory inside the VM will have the following:
+This will take a while.

+Once it's done, run `vagrant ssh` to enter the machine and from there, depending on your level of familiarity with kernel development, either:

+* Newcomer - run `khack` for an explanation of what you can do here (WIP),
+* Experienced developer - run `khack --help` for a list of useful scripts,

+or just ignore khack entirely and do your own thing.

+## Details
+Inside the VM home directory, there will be:
-* `linux-source`: Linux kernel sources ready to be compiled with the configuration of the running Debian kernel.
+* `linux-source`: Linux kernel sources ready to be compiled with the minimal configuration from `linux-config`.
+* `linux-config`: Premade kernel configs.
 * `boot-backup`: A backup of `/boot`, just in case.
-* `khack`: Source code for the khack utility.
+* `khack`: The khack utility.
 * `module`: Scaffold code for a kernel module.

-`khack` and `module` are set up to be shared with the host operating system, so you can use your favorite editor to edit files.
+`khack`, `module` and `linux-config` are set up to be shared with the host operating system, so you can use your favorite editor to edit files in them.
+When the host filesystem is case-sensitive, `linux-source` is shared too.
 Everything else can be done the traditional way (compile and install the kernel, etc) or using khack for convenience.

 ## khack
-khack is a utility meant to simplify and ease the burden of hacking on the kernel.
+khack is meant to simplify hacking on the kernel and teach newcomers which commands actually work by, you know, showing that they actually work, saving learners from the frustration of trying to adjust incantations from an online tutorial written ten years ago.

 Its source is available under `khack` and it can be used as simply `khack` within the VM as it is symlinked into the right place (see `setup_vm.sh`).

 For example:

 * `khack kernel make` will build the kernel in `~\linux-source`.
 * `khack kernel install` will install the built kernel so that it will run when the VM is restarted.
-* `khack kernel running?` will report of the latest compiled kernel is actually running.
+* `khack kernel running?` will report if the latest compiled kernel is actually running.

 Experiment and have fun,